 Early symptoms of Lyme disease usually occurs within one to two weeks, but can occur as soon as three days or as long as a month, after a tick bite.
 If you develop: fever, headache, muscle and joint pains, fatigue and a skin rash, especially one that looks like a red bull's eye (called erythema migrans), promptly seek medical advice.
 It is important to tell your doctor when and the geographical location of where you were bitten by a tick.
-Not all patients with Lyme disease will develop the bull’s eye rash.
+Many patients with Lyme disease will not develop the bull’s eye rash.

 In most circumstances in Ontario, antibiotic treatment is not necessary if someone has been bitten by a tick.
 If a tick is discovered attached to a person, the tick should be promptly removed (see below).
 The tick can be identified through a doctor and/or public health unit.
 If the tick is a blacklegged tick, it will be tested for Lyme disease.
 Medical attention should be sought if any symptoms of early Lyme disease develop within 30 days of removal of the tick.
 In rare instances, antibiotic treatment may be recommended if the tick was attached for a long time (more than 24 hours), the person had been visiting an area where Lyme disease is relatively common, or the tick is not available for testing and the patient has symptoms of early Lyme disease.
 If symptoms of Lyme disease develop, antibiotics should prevent further complications.
 The earlier treatment is received, the better.
 If the initial infection is not treated, symptoms involving the heart, nervous system or joints can occur.

 A typical bull’s eye rash of a patient with Lyme disease.
 Not all rashes from Lyme disease will look like a typical bull’s eye.
 If you are bitten by a tick and/or if you get symptoms described in the previous section, see your doctor.